MechanicalPython/adafruit_gps/README.md

 what you want).
 See increase_frequency.rs for an example.

 set_baud_rate takes a while and is error prone, so ideally set the baud rate and frequency and use a battery/keep power so that the settings are retained.
 If power is lost (and there is no battery), settings are reset to 9600 baud rate and 1000 mili frequency.

 1000 baud = 1000 symbols per second.
 baud_rate calculations.
 Gps max sentence length is 255 (or close enough).
-9600 -> allows a minimum of 37.64 sentences per second.
+9600 -> allows a minimum of 37.64 sentences per second or 3.7 sentences per second at 10Hz.
 GGA -> 1/iter
 VTG -> 1/iter
 GSA -> 1/iter
 RMC -> 1/iter
 GLL -> 1/iter
 GSV -> up to 4/iter

 # Notes on the code and contributing
 This crate library has mostly been made as a personal challenge and to fill a narrow gap so all contributions are welcome.
 That said, this code is likely to need improvement, all of which is welcome.